-We’ve all experienced that little lift when you do something nice for someone – whether it’s giving a thoughtful gift, running an errand for them, or simply sharing a hug (in our bubbles).
+We’ve all experienced that little lift when you do something nice for someone – whether it’s giving a thoughtful gift, running an errand for them, or simply sharing a hug.
 But did you know, that act of kindness is actually triggering the release of chemicals in our bodies? 🧠

-In fact, as scientists conduct more research, they’re starting to understand just how powerful kindness can be – whether it’s helping lower your blood pressure, reducing stress or even helping you live longer (yes, really!).
+In fact, as scientists conduct more research, they’re starting to understand just how powerful kindness can be – whether it’s helping lower your blood pressure, reducing stress or even helping you live longer!

 At Paycare, we’re all about helping others, and supporting charities and organisations is at the heart of what we do – so we can definitely vouch for the benefits of giving!
 We’ve also seen so many heart-warming acts of kindness as people stepped in to support family, friends, colleagues, neighbours, and even complete strangers over the last couple of years.